andreapas/language-courses/README.md

 ## Configure Your Salesforce DX Project

-The `sfdx-project.json` file contain useful xxxyyyy   sconfiguration information for your project.
+The `sfdx-project.json` file contain useful  new-branch-1   sconfiguration information for your project.
 See [Salesforce DX Project Configuration](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_ws_config.htm) in the _Salesforce DX Developer Guide_ for details about this file.

 ## Read All About It